Event Details

 Friends, Patrons and Passholders

-If you would like to access the Festival Hub or attend any of the talks, please purchase a festival pass and relevant talk ticket/s.
+If you would like to attend the Festival, you will need to purchase a festival pass and relevant talk ticket/s.
+Festival tickets are not included in membership.

-Chatsworth Friends and Patrons benefit from pre-sale access to festival tickets.
-Ticket booking links will be sent by email at 7pm on 14 April.
+Friends and Patrons benefitted from pre-sale access to festival passes and talk tickets - booking links were sent to the email registered on your membership account at 7pm on 14 April.

 For further information, please contact: